"Children are our most valuable resource".

 Learn more about our current programs:

-We will be funding the “Painting with a Passion” and the “Ukulele Workshop”.
-The painting program presents the patients with opportunities to use their imagination by offering a variety of different painting classes.
+We provide funding for supplies for this program which presents the patients with opportunities to participate in several areas: art, music, drama and professional development.
+Painting offers the patients opportunities to use their imagination in a variety of different painting classes.
 The ukulele program allows participants to select a colored ukulele and use a variety of colored artistic materials to decorate and personalize their new instrument.
-Both of these are for both inpatients and outpatients.
-Also, both rely entirely on donations for funding.
+All of these programs are for both inpatients and outpatients and rely entirely on donations for funding.
 We are completely funding both these programs.

 Cook Children's Library Program

 Christmas Family Fund